enrique-ags/robotFramework/README.md

 # robotFramework
-This is to execute automated testing using robot framework To start using robot framework, verify if system has installed the following packages:
+This is to execute automated testing using robot framework To start using robot framework:
+Create a SQL user and enable SQL authentication mode for this new user

+verify if system has installed the following packages:

 Type:

 pip list